 - For Arabic, Chinese, Hebrew, Latin, and other languages contact firstname.lastname@example.org.

 - To check for on-campus, in-person dates and to request a second and final, in-person attempt, see the next section titled “On-Campus Language Assessment Dates.”

 NOTE: Students must have an approved assessment score and course placement by October 1st of the calendar year when the student enrolled at Elon.

 On-Campus Language Assessment Dates

 Students should make an appointment at least 24 hours in advance to attempt the assessment a second, final time in person by clicking the “Make an Appointment” button below.
 The assessment typically takes about 30 minutes.

-In-person assessment sessions are typically offered on campus during new student orientation, toward the end of September (prior to or on the October 1st deadline), and in late January or early February.
+In-person assessment sessions are typically offered on campus during new student orientation and toward the end of September (prior to or on the October 1st deadline).

 Note: A second attempt at the assessment may only be completed in person.